 Our Chief Crown Prosecutor and Deputy Chief Crown Prosecutors

-Nazir Afzal OBE is the Chief Crown Prosecutor (CCP) for the North West Area.
-He took up the appointment in May 2011.
+Ian Rushton is Acting Chief Crown Prosecutor for the North West Area.

 Chris Long, Deputy Chief Crown Prosecutor

 Chris Long is a Deputy Chief Crown Prosecutor in the North West Area.
 His responsibilities across the North West include leading the provision of advice and charging decisions to the police across the region.
 Chris is also coordinating work with partners across the Criminal Justice System to transform the current paper-based system into one that is fully digital.
 He has operational responsibility for the counties of Cumbria and Lancashire.